panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ![alien printed on transparency foil](/blog/assets/alien_foil.jpeg) *This is how the image looks printed on a transparency foil.*

 Stick the transparency foil to the one-way mirror foil.
 First peel the thin strip on the edge of the transparency foil.
-Align it with the edge of your one-way mirror foil.
-Carefully peel the rest of the sticker while TODO: vyhlazovani bublinek.
+Align it with the edge of your mirror foil.
+Continuously peel the rest of the sticker and apply pressure to avoid air bubbles.

 Use a utility knife to cut out the mask.